ofersadan85/python-fullstack/projects/flask-website/README.md

 - [x] Structure: `requirements.txt` file
 - [x] Structure: `README.md` file
 - [x] Pages / Logic: Login/logout
+- [x] Pages / Logic: Register new user
+- [x] Structure: Use a database instead of the `users.json` file

 ### TODO

-- [ ] Pages / Logic: Register new user
-- [ ] Structure: Use a database instead of the `users.json` file
+- [ ] Add some javascript validation to the forms